 How does notarization help prevent fraud?

-To get a document notarized, locate a notary, prepare the document, provide valid identification, and sign the document in the presence of the notary.
-The notary will then complete the notarization process.
+When you get a document notarized, you have to find the notary public, prepare the paper, carry valid identification, and finally, you sign the paper in front of the notary.
+The notary completes the notarization process.

-Why are notarized documents important in legal transactions?
+What is the importance of notarized documents in legal transactions?